rougier/CPP-Crash-Course/README.rst

 Streams
 ===============================================================================

-C++ provides input/output capability throught the iostream classes that provide the stream concept (iXXXstream for input and oXXXstream for output).
+C++ provides input/output capability through the iostream classes that provide the stream concept (iXXXstream for input and oXXXstream for output).

 iostream and ios